 Wednesday, October 26, 2016

-Was Lexington's John Parker a Veteran of the French and Indian War?
+"Delivered Bayonets in the Company" - Was Lexington's John Parker a Veteran of the French and Indian War?

 Captain John Parker was the commanding officer of the American militia at the Battle of Lexington.
-Family tradition credits John Parker with considerable military experience prior to the Revolution.
+Family tradition credits John Parker with considerable military experience before the Revolution.
 It is claimed that he was present at the capture of Louisbourg, served during the French and Indian War, fought in Quebec in 1759, and was a member of Roger’s Rangers.

-So, did John Parker actually have military combat experience before April 19, 1775?
+So, did John Parker have military combat experience before April 19, 1775?
 The answer is a resounding NO.

 Of course, one of the more common claims of Parker’s alleged military service is he was present at the fall of Quebec in 1759.
 This is simply not true.
 While Provincial and Regular troops were laying siege to Quebec, Parker was in Lexington.
-In June, 1759, Benjamin Reed noted that he assembled his militia company and issued bayonets to some of his men.
+In June 1759, Benjamin Reed noted that he assembled his militia company and issued bayonets to some of his men.
 John Parker was one of them.
 “The following names are a full and Just account of those to whom I the Subscriber delivered Bayonets in the company under my command in Lexington, Benjamin Reed, Captain, June 5, 1759… [49 militiamen listed including John Parker].”

 Tuesday, October 25, 2016